 Which Events Does OverOps Not Capture?

-Installation and Updates
+Installation and Update

 - I am trying to install OverOps and facing an issue: “Sorry, user X is not allowed to execute '/opt/takipi/etc/takipi-setup-package...”.
 What can I do?

-You need to have root access for your user to install OverOps .
+You need root access to install OverOps.

 - I’m having trouble with the installation, I'm trying to use OverOps for my NodeJS/Python/C#/etc. application…